I Booed Ivanka Trump In Berlin. Here's Why

 Advertisement

 Isn't that a sad commentary on modern society though?
-Do we need a controversial figure to get press coverage on a conference that aims to emphasize the fact that the global stabilization of economies and societies will only be achieved through the empowerment and economic equality of women?
+Do we need a controversial figure to get press coverage on a conference that aims to emphasise the fact that the global stabilisation of economies and societies will only be achieved through the empowerment and economic equality of women?

 I really don't think that Ivanka's comments elevated the conversation amongst these inspiring and powerful women in any way, shape, or form.
 One empty phrase after the other.
 A song of praise for her father, who she blindly calls a women's advocate and also says is a fair business man who proved that he supports women.
 At some points, Ivanka overdid it so much that we, the audience, reacted with booing.
 And yes, my participation in booing her came with deep conviction.
 I might even have been the loudest.
 It wasn't as much about what she said, but that she had the audacity to use this important conference to campaign for her father.